 Eating disorders take a serious, often dangerous, toll on your body.
 In order for recovery to happen, your body’s organs and processes have to recover, too.
 That’s why we always coordinate medical care with other aspects of treatment.

 Our Medical Team provides specialty care including medical management of interruption of eating disorder symptoms and related medical complications, medication recommendations, support and accountability.
-Our family practice physicians, physician assistants, nurse practitioners, and nurses are experienced in—and passionate about—eating disorder treatment as it relates to one's physical health.
+Our family practice physicians, physician assistants, nurse practitioners, medical assistants, and nurses are experienced in—and passionate about—eating disorder treatment as it relates to one's physical health.
 They work closely with the other members of your treatment team to monitor eating disorder-related complications on an ongoing basis.
 Medical service providers are part of our holistic approach to eating disorder care.
 They are dedicated to easing client fears related to medical care, ensuring each client’s visits are as comfortable as possible.

-Medical appointments are available onsite at our Minnesota locations in St. Paul, St. Louis Park, and Duluth and at our Washington locations in Seattle and Spokane.
+Medical appointments are available onsite at our Minnesota locations in St. Paul and St. Louis Park, and at our Washington locations in Seattle and Spokane.

 Our medical services focus at The Emily Program is to:

 - Assess medical stability to participate in outpatient eating disorder services

 - Monitor weight, blood pressure, heart rate, temperature, labs, and EKG

 - Prescribe first level antidepressants/anti-anxiety medications, as needed

 - Refer to psychiatry - at The Emily Program and outside of The Emily Program